Why Did My Essay Get Flagged as AI (When You Actually Wrote It)?

 What To Do If Your Essay Was Wrongly Flagged

-First, don't panic and don't rewrite in a frenzy — you have a stronger case than you think.
-A flag is an accusation from a probability score, not evidence, and you're entitled to contest it.
+If your essay was wrongly flagged, don't panic or rewrite in a frenzy — a flag is an accusation from a probability score, not evidence, so gather proof you wrote it and contest it.
+You have a stronger case than you think.

 Talk to your instructor directly and calmly.
 Explain that detectors are known to misfire, and bring the Stanford finding if you're a non-native writer.
 Show your process, not just your product: version history in Google Docs or Word, your research notes, outlines, rough drafts, and browser or library history.
 This is the single most powerful defense, which is why keeping drafts matters even before anything goes wrong.